 If you don’t have any children of your own then you can still become a foster parent.
 You do need to have experience of looking after a child but this can be through family contact, employment or volunteering.

-If you are concerned that you cannot afford to give up your job to become a foster parent then it is important to be aware that at Fairways Foster Care we pay professional fostering rates, a minimum of £395 per week for each child, which covers the financial costs plus a reward element for carer.
-We need foster carers who can commit full-time to caring for a child or young person and many carers choose fostering as a career change.
+If you are concerned that you cannot afford to give up your job to become a foster parent then it is important to be aware that at Fair Ways, we pay professional fostering rates, a minimum of £395 per week for each child, which covers the financial costs plus a reward element for carer.
+We need both Carers who can commit full-time and part time to caring for a child or young person and many Carers choose Fostering as a career change.

-Great foster carers are flexible, understanding, and resilient and want to learn new skills.
+Great Foster Carers are flexible, understanding, and resilient and want to learn new skills.
 Fostering is challenging and takes time and commitment.
 A good sense of humour, patience, kindness and self-awareness are all important.
-To find out more about what attributes we look for in our foster carers take a look at our ‘what we look for’ page.

-If you are interested in becoming a foster carer, contact us today.
+If you are interested in becoming a Foster Carer with Fair Ways, contact us today.